khalid-khalid/Portswigger-web-security-academy/CORS/README.md

 2. **Technique Fetch Method :**
      - **Fetch Method:** is used to get the resources like XMLHttpRequest, and for details check the references.
+     - **Burpsuite**: Burpsuite is used to check the requests and responses because it's good to check what's going on in the request/response.
+To run the code on windows or linux, Python version 3 should be installed in the system and also check that the import libraries are also properly installed e.g. request.
+Burp suite must be started to run the code.
      <br>

      > Windows: